 The Felisine Paste Cat Supplement is a highly palatable paste providing effective relief from the FHV-1 virus (Feline Herpes virus-1) otherwise known as cat flu.
 This delicious paste can be given daily or long term to help boost the immune system.
 Let's stop the snuffles and bring back the purring.

-A natural pet supplement with vitamins, prebiotics, minerals and herbs A blend of herbs, vitamins, probiotics and omega oils to supplement your pet’s diet.Use this: as a daily multivitamin, probiotic, mineral and herbal supplement when you feed a raw, BARF or home-cooked diet to help maintain a healthy, glossy coat to help maintain joint health to...
+A natural pet supplement with vitamins, prebiotics, minerals and herbs A blend of herbs, vitamins, probiotics and omega oils to supplement your pet’s diet.Use this:as a daily multivitamin, probiotic, mineral and herbal supplement when you feed a raw, BARF or home-cooked diet to help maintain a healthy, glossy coat to help maintain joint...